By Marcin Wojtyczka

 Loss of the rudder

 It is usually the result of the rudder shaft breaking and the rudder simply falling away.
-It is best to give this some thought while at the dock, put together a kit of parts to use it when needed, and practice to make sure it works for you.
+It is best to give this some thought while at the dock, put together a kit of parts to use when needed, and practice to make sure it works for you.

 Methods:

-- Setup a jury rudder (difficult but has been successfully used by many sailors).
-Most boats do not carry such a piece of gear aboard so something will have to be fabricated and deployed while at sea.
+- Set up a jury rudder (difficult but has been successfully used by many sailors).
+Most boats do not carry such a piece of gear aboard, so something will have to be fabricated and deployed while at sea.
 Use materials that may already be aboard that can be used to put together an emergency rudder (e.g. spinnaker or whisker pole, rudder head, plywood panels like small cabinet doors, gangway).
 The emergency rudder should be about half the size of the original rudder to make it easier to deploy and use.

 - Tow a drogue (e.g. Seabreak drogue) to pull on one side of the boat or the other in order to steer (has been successfully used by many sailors).
 If you do not have a drogue, even a stout bucket should work.
 Depending on the size of the drogue this may slow the boat down considerably and be inefficient if you have to go against wind and high waves

-- Trim the sails to balance the boat (might only work on limited range of headings and generally does not work well for most sailboats)
+- Trim the sails to balance the boat (might only work on a limited range of headings and generally does not work well for most sailboats)

-This video is also worth watching to understand how to setup a drogue for emergency steering.
+This video is also worth watching to understand how to set up a drogue for emergency steering.

 Jammed rudder